karthikkt7/Behavioral-Cloning/writeup_template.md

 Though I am submitting my trained model and the python file(including jupyter notebook).
 Due to time constraint, I had to submit the following files alone.
 I did not receive proper support from mentor and tried to post my errors in slack community, but got less response.
 I have to thank personally to fellow nano-degree student Mr.Joao Sauso Pinto for helping me to solve the errors and atleast run my model.
 He also provided a huge data set of images which I find it pretty good.
+The recorded data has the car driving in the center, several random recordings, car also drives close to the left lane, center of the lane, close to the right lane, car driving in reverse direction.
+It has in total 2.4L images from the lap recording.

 I do not know the reason why the simulator is not running in Autonomous mode to test my trained model.
 Spent a lot of time on finding the reason, but unfortunately did not succeed.
 The simulator hangs up when I run the command "python drive.py model.h5"